markboulton/embl-digital-projects/bynder.md

 ### Summary

-Currently a media repository for the EMBL communciation team, with a focus on high-quality images.
+A media repository for the EMBL Communciations team, with a focus on high-quality images.

 Main users are the Design and Digital teams within the EMBL Communications group.
 Spilios has led workshops to include EMBL's Photolab.